In loving memory

 When diagnosed with cancer, she rose to the challenge of finding healing at the deepest levels of her being.
 Experiencing the transformation from that process, she completed this life in grace and light.

 Having a keen interest in healing plant medicines and yogic lifestyle, Tess naturally leaned toward the holistic science of Ayurveda early on.
 By incorporating these ways in her own life and seeing profound results, she took this as her path of service and life practice to share with others.

 Tess began her study in Ayurveda and Western Herbalism in 1998 and later in Tibetan Medicine.
-With a traditional approach rooted in the classical Ayurvedic texts, Tess has spent many years training with traditional teachers in India and the US, including advanced studies in Ayurvedic theory and clinical practice with senior Vaidyas (Ayurvedic doctors) from Punarvasu Prabodhini in Pune, India.
+With a traditional approach rooted in the classical Ayurvedic texts, Tess spent many years training with traditional teachers in India and the US, including advanced studies in Ayurvedic theory and clinical practice with senior Vaidyas (Ayurvedic doctors) from Punarvasu Prabodhini in Pune, India.

 Within the modality of Tibetan Medicine, Tess completed a four-year study with the Sorig Institute under the guidance of her teacher Dr. Nida Chenagtsang and other accomplished Tibetan doctors.
-In Tibet, she joins yearly study programs incorporating clinical work treating patients in a remote regional hospital with Tibetan Medicine and external treatments.
+In Tibet, she joined yearly study programs incorporating clinical work treating patients in a remote regional hospital with Tibetan Medicine and external treatments.